mplanasgit/project-4/README.md

 ![sentiment7x07](src/tools/output/episode7x07.jpg)

 The episode **The Dragon and the Wolf** featured the discussion between the three main families of the series -Stark, Lannister and Targaryen- to evaluate the situation at The Wall concerning the *white walkers*.
-No wonder why the language used in that meeting, where the three families collapsed, was THAT *negative*.
+No wonder why the language used in that meeting, where the three families collided, was THAT *negative*.

 ![got_7x07](images/Got_7x07.jpg)